TheoJustTheo/Discord-AMOLED-Theme/README.md

 UPDATE 2.0.0:
 -AMOLED Black is effective in more places in the Discord API -Sidebar Animations slide the user list and the channels list in and out when you move your mouse

+UPDATE 2.0.0:
+-AMOLED Black is effective in more places in the Discord API -Sidebar Animations slide the user list and the channels list in and out when you move your mouse